gawati/gawati-docs/docs/source/development/dev-env-local.rst

 You can either build the source from github for each component, or you can install a released version of a component.
 For getting familiar with the system we recommend starting by installing a released version.

+.. _inst-gawati-portal:

 ************************
 Installing Gawati Portal
 ************************

 Gawati Portal provides access to all legal and legislative data in the system.
-See :ref:`gawati-portal-arch` for an architecture overview.
+See :ref:`gawati-portal` for an architecture overview.

 .. note::
   .. include:: version-info.rst